DrFahdSiddiqui/DFITAnalysis-Qt/README.md

 The session is saved by saving all the open windows and data, including the closure analyses to .dft file.
 Session may be restored alongwith all open windows and analyses results upon loading from the .dft file.

 ### Example Well1
-Example of Well1 is included.
-Either "open" the Well1.dft file, or "open csv" the Well1.csv file.
+Example of Well1 pressure data is included.
+Either "open" the Well1.dft file, or "load csv" the Well1.csv file.
 ![alt text](example/Well1.jpg)
 ![alt text](example/Well1G.jpg)
 ![alt text](example/Well1S.jpg)

 ## Contributing
 Git clone or download all files.
 Open the DFITAnalysis.pro file with Qt-Creator.
-Works and tested with
+Works and tested with following compilers
 1. Clang on Xubuntu (Qt-Creator)
 2. G++ on Xubuntu (Qt-Creator)
 3. MSVC on Windows 7 (Qt-Creator)

 ### Open Source
 This program is released as open source under Mozilla Public License (MPL) v2.
-The complete source code may be obtained from https://github.com/DrFahdSiddiqui/DFITAnalysis-Qt .
+The complete source code may be obtained from https://github.com/DrFahdSiddiqui/DFITAnalysis-Qt.

 It uses following:
 1. Qt 5.11 https://www.qt.io/ (GNU GPL v3)